Germany's DAX outperforms European shares after strong data

 * German data and late bounce in Chinese shares help

-* Amlin surges 33 pct after MS&AD agrees to buy firm (Updates with closing prices)
+* Amlin surges 33 pct after MS&AD agrees to buy firm (Updates prices, adds detail)

 By Atul Prakash and Alistair Smout

-LONDON, Sept 8 (Reuters) - European equities rose on Tuesday, with Germany’s benchmark DAX share index outperforming the broader market after strong trade data.
+LONDON, Sept 8 (Reuters) - European equities rose on Tuesday, with Germany’s benchmark DAX share index outperforming the broader market after a strong set of German trade data.

 Figures showed German exports and imports hit record highs in value terms in July, suggesting foreign appetite for goods from Europe’s largest economy remained robust despite the slowdown in China, while domestic demand was also holding up.